Madhavi Pattanayak

-Madhavi Pattanayak (or Madhavi Dasi, 16th-century CE) was one of the earliest female poets to write in the Odia language.
+Madhavi Pattanayak (or Madhavi Davi, 16th-century CE) was one of the earliest female poets to write in the Odia language.
 She was a disciple of Sri Chaitanya and a contemporary of the famous Pancha Sakha poets in the late fifteenth and early sixteenth centuries.

 Early life and family

 Madhavi Pattayanak was born in a well known Karan family in Bentapura, a village of the Puri district.
 After becoming a widow at a young age, Pattayanak began to live with her cousin Ramananda Ray, who was the governor of Rajahmundry.
 During this period, Pattayanak, Ramananda, and Pattayanak's brother Sikhi Mohanty all became followers of Sri Chaitanya Mahaprabhu.

 Literary works

 Pattayanak was devoted to the god Jagannath.
 She wrote religious poetry in the mid-16th century.